Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Method

-Our derivation first proceeds by showing the equality of this initial starting-point to Eq. \ref{eq:attr_mat}.
-We then reduce this equality to our final attributions in Eq. \ref{eq:appr_attr} using the approximations discussed below.
-As a first step, seeing \(f\) as an anti-derivative, we can turn the above formula into an integral over the derivative of \(f\):
+which will serve as a rigorous starting-point of our derivation.
+In the following, we first proceed by showing the equality of this initial starting-point to Eq. \ref{eq:attr_mat}.
+We then reduce this equality to our final result in Eq. \ref{eq:appr_attr} using the approximations discussed below.
+At this point, we are also discussing an intuitive interpretation of the final result.\\ As a first step, we see \(f\) as an anti-derivative and reformulate the above expression into an integral over its derivative:

 Here, \(\mathbf{x}\) and \(\mathbf{y}\) are integration variables for the two inputs.
+This step can be seen as the second-order equivalent to Equation \ref{eq:int_grad_diff} in the theory behind \gls{ig} (cf. Appendix \ref{apx:ig}).
 We use component-wise notation with indices \(i\) and \(j\) for the input dimensions and omit sums over double indices for clarity.
-We plug in the model definition from Equation \ref{eq:model}:
+We then plug in the model definition from Equation \ref{eq:model},

-Again, we use component-wise notation for the dot-product between the two embeddings \(\mathbf{g}(\mathbf{x})\) and \(\mathbf{h}(\mathbf{y})\) and index output dimensions with \(k\).
-Since neither embedding depends on the other integration variable, we can separate the integrals:
+again using component-wise notation for the dot-product with \(k\) indexing the dimension of the shared embedding space.
+Since neither embedding depends on the other integration variable, we can separate both integrals and derivatives applying a product rule: